 No one likes to wait.
-But our lives are full of waiting: waiting for the light to turn green, waiting in the check out line, waiting for the weekend.
-Anytime we do have to wait, instead of actively engaging in the waiting, we just pull out our phone and distract ourselves.
+But our lives are full of waiting: waiting for the light to turn green, waiting in the checkout line, waiting for the weekend.
+Anytime we do have to wait, instead of actively engaging in the waiting, it’s easy to just pull out our phone and distract ourselves.

 But beyond those frivolous things, we wait for heavy things too.
 Waiting for the right spouse, waiting for the right job, waiting for our child to be healed, waiting for a friend to come to faith.
 We wait for all that we think is missing in our lives and all that we hope God will do.

 The book of Habakkuk is all about what it means to wait in faith.
 Habakkuk lived during a time when people turned away from God.
 Idolatry, oppression, corruption, and injustice were running rampant.
 The book records him complaining and pleading with God.

 Habakkuk: “God, do something about this tragic state of affairs!”